-This two day course will give you hands-on use of the Flood Estimation Handbook (FEH) methods.
+This course will give you hands-on use of the Flood Estimation Handbook (FEH) methods.
 It covers all the latest guidance and findings from research including the ReFH2 method, FEH13 design rainfalls, small catchments research and FEH Local guidance.
-The course is led by experienced tutors who can provide a unique blend of inside knowledge, of the FEH research and recent updates, and many years of practical experience of implementing the FEH methods on a wide variety
+The course is led by experienced tutors who can provide a unique blend of inside knowledge, of the FEH research and recent updates, and many years of practical experience of implementing the FEH methods on a wide variety of catchments.

 The course is aimed at those who will be using the FEH methods to estimate design flows.
 You should have basic knowledge of flood hydrology.